javascript-tutorial/en.javascript.info/6-async/05-async-await/article.md

 }
 ```

-In real situations the promise may take some time before it rejects.
+In real situations, the promise may take some time before it rejects.
 So `await` will wait, and then throw an error.

 We can catch that error using `try..catch`, the same way as a regular `throw`: